-For their emphasis, students also choose 21 credits from coursework within one of the following disciplines.
-12 credits must be at the 300-400 level within the selected discipline:
+For their concentration, students also choose twenty-one (21) credits from coursework within one of the following disciplines.
+Twelve (12) credits must be at the 300-400 level within the selected discipline:

-- Biblical and Theological Studies - Business
+- Biblical and Theological Studies

+- Business

 - Christian Ministry

 - Communication Studies

 - Criminal Justice

 - English

 - Government

 - History

 - Information Systems Technology

 - Leadership Studies

 - Psychology

 - Teacher Education (IDS)

-A B.S. in Professional Studies with an emphasis in Teacher Education does not qualify a student for state educational licensure; for state licensure track, see the Interdisciplinary Studies section of this catalog.
+- A B.S. in Professional Studies with a concentration in Teacher Education does not qualify a student for state educational licensure; for state licensure track, see the Interdisciplinary Studies section of this catalog.